jasonpaulso/VectorCode/docs/cli.md

 Running `vectorcode check config` is faster than running `vectorcode query some_message` and then getting an empty results.

+### Cleaning up

+For empty collections and collections for removed projects, you can use the `vectorcode clean` command to remove them at once.

 ## Shell Completion